MicrosoftDocs/learn/learn-pr/azure/defender-iot-deploy-sensor/includes/4-exercise-deploy-software-to-sensor.md

 Before you start the exercise, check that:

-- The firewall is properly configured, ensuring that your sensor can access the cloud on port 443, and connect to each of the endpoints.
+1. The firewall is properly configured, ensuring that your sensor can access the cloud on port 443, and connect to each of the endpoints.
-- The VM, VMware ESXi 5.5 or later, is configured to either of the following specifications:
+1. The VM, VMware ESXi 5.5 or later, is configured to either of the following specifications:

     | Type |Memory  | Storage  | CPU Processor |
     |----|-----|---------|----|
     | Enterprise | 32 MB RAM | 1/1.8 TB |  4 Core/ 8 Threads |
     | Line | 8 MB RAM | 100/ 500 GB |  4 Core/ 4 Threads |

-- The network adapter port groups for the internet and SNAP switch are configured, so that the VM is able to communicate with them.
-You may need to use Promiscuous mode in the VM to connect with the switches.
+1. The network adapter port groups for the internet and SNAP switch are configured, so that the VM is able to communicate with them.
-- The traffic mirroring is configured correctly.
+1. The traffic mirroring is configured correctly.

+> [!NOTE]
+> You may need to use Promiscuous mode in the VM to connect with the switches.
+Promiscuous mode is an operating mode and a security monitoring technique for a VM's interfaces in the same port group level as the virtual switch to view the switch's network traffic.
+Promiscuous mode is disabled by default but can be defined at the virtual switch or port group level.
+>

 ## Install the monitoring software

-First, download the software from Defender for IoT and then install the software on your VM.
+First download the software from Defender for IoT and then install the software on your VM.

 ### Download the monitoring software file